Another day, another technology bites the dust. DVDs used to be everywhere just 10 years ago. Where are they now?

 One core criterion of a robust data backup plan is that you can store them off-site.
 A catastrophe can happen.
 Fire, flood, burglars, virus, or even disgruntled employees with access to your data can destroy everything in your office.

-If your backups are in the same building or worse in the same room as your originals, you’re prepping yourself for a disaster.
+If your data backups are in the same building or worse in the same room as your originals, you’re prepping yourself for a disaster.
 I’ve seen backups stored on the same server as the production data…

 You can conveniently carry your data backup and store them in a bank vault, at the GM’s house, or anywhere safe and far enough from the production server.
 Just pick your nightly tape backup in the morning,